 Turn on the friend’s Xbox One and connect to Xbox Live.

-Press the glowing Xbox logo on your controller twice to open the Xbox Guide.
+Press the glowing Xbox logo on the controller twice to open the Xbox Guide.

 Push up on your left joystick to the user menu.
 Now choose Add & Manage from the list of options available to you in the Guide.